szaghi/MaTiSSe/examples/getting_started/getting_started.md

 After installation, you are ready to convert your markdown source into impressive html presentation...

+## Usage

 ### How it works?
 You write your presentation in markdown and MaTiSSe.py creates an impressive presentation even if you are a *boring scientific researcher*.
-MaTiSSe.py is a no-WYSISWYG command line, CLI, tool.
+MaTiSSe.py is a not-WYSISWYG command line, CLI, tool.
 Printing the main help message:
 ```bash
 MaTiSSe.py -h
 ```